-- Broadwater Farm, north of Kings Hill, as defined on the proposals map, is allocated for development of approximately 900 dwellings. - 2.
-The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan.

-- 3. The masterplan needs to make provision for key pieces of infrastructure necessary to support the development including: - primary school 2 form entry - secondary school land for, and a proportionate contribution to, a 6 form entry school - link road to the A228 opposite the station approach - healthcare provision to meet the needs of the development - 4.
+- 1. Broadwater Farm, north of Kings Hill, as defined on the proposals map, is allocated for development of approximately 900 dwellings. - The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
+The masterplan, to be informed by a detailed Transport Assessment, needs to make provision for key pieces of infrastructure necessary to support the development including: - primary school 2 form entry secondary school - land for, and a proportionate contribution to, a 6 form entry school link road to the A228 opposite the station approach and any other appropriate access arrangements identified healthcare provision to meet the needs of the development 4.
 The masterplan needs to be prepared and completed in advance of the formal submission of the planning application.
-It shall be accompanied by a Planning Performance Agreement. - 5.
-The main site access road and junction with the A228 will be required to be completed in advance of the occupation of any of the dwellings. - 6.
-The access road will be required to be of a standard and width to safely and properly serve the whole development. - 7.
-The access road and the northern edge of the development will be required to be sensitively designed taking account of the local landscape and local heritage assets. - 8.
-The development will be required to provide links with Kings Hill to enable residents to have safe access the services and facilities the existing settlement has to offer. - The development will be required to provide a wide range of opportunities for safe sustainable travel to West Malling railway station.
+It shall be accompanied by a Planning Performance Agreement.
+5. The main site access road and junction with the A228 will be required to be completed in advance of the occupation of any of the dwellings.
+6. The access road will be required to be of a standard and width to safely and properly serve the whole development.
+7. The access road and the northern edge of the development will be required to be sensitively designed taking account of the local landscape and local heritage assets.
+8. Vehicular access to and from the development via the network of local rural lanes will not be permitted, with the exception of emergency vehicles.
+9. The development will be required to provide links with Kings Hill to enable residents to have safe access to the services and facilities the existing settlement has to offer.
+10. The development will be required to provide a wide range of opportunities for safe sustainable travel to West Malling railway station.
 11. Development should, where possible, maximise opportunities for net biodiversity gains on site.